dougeby/IntuneDocs/intune/app-sdk-ios.md

            * `$(AppIdentifierPrefix)com.microsoft.adalcache`

       > [!NOTE]
-      > An entitlements file is an XML file that's unique to your mobile application.
+      > An entitlements file is an XML file that is unique to your mobile application.
 It is used to specify special permissions and capabilities in your iOS app.
 If your app did not previously have an entitlements file, enabling keychain sharing (step 3) should have caused Xcode to generate one for your app.

 5. Include each protocol that your app passes to `UIApplication canOpenURL` in the `LSApplicationQueriesSchemes` array of your app's Info.plist file.
 Be sure to save your changes before proceeding to the next step.